 I couldn’t find the type of hat I wanted to knit, nor could I find a pattern using the yarn and needle size I had available.
 So I guessed at the cast on number and made up the pattern and colors as I went.

 My end product did turn out to be wearable, so I’m writing down my pattern here as a reminder to myself, and for others to use if they so wish.
-(At this point I had not added the pom-pom yet.)
+(At this point I had not added a pom-pom or maybe a crocheted flower.)

 With a 7 inch circular needle (16″long) cast-on 98.
 Add one extra stitch if you want to join as I did.
 This an adult size hat.
 My head measures 22.5 inches and the finished circumference of the hat is approx. 18 inches (not stretched).
 It is not super tight, but does stay put.
 Using a size 6 needle would make this hat tighter and smaller.